 - High School Transcript/ Copy of GED/ Home School Verification

-- College Transcripts (If you have previously attended another college.)
+- College Transcripts (If you have previously attended another college and wish to transfer credit)

 - SAT/ACT scores (optional)